-From April 14, 2013 to February 13, 2014, 343 rape cases and 58 cases of attempted rape were registered (National Campaign against Rape).
-Unfortunately, most rape cases never come to light because women do not understand their legal rights and their families do not allow them to.
-Often no case is filed with the police, no trial takes place and no one is brought to justice.
-(Hindustan Times, 2013) In addition to the legal challenges, victims face a prevailing chauvinistic view that rape is not a crime as the girl is going to have sex anyway.
-Rape only means that the girl has sex earlier than she otherwise would have or that she isn’t happy about the conditions in which it occurred.
+In 2018 (2075/2076) 2230 rape cases and 786 attempted rapes were recorded.
+The rate is increasing rapidly, in 2014 (2071/2072) the police registered 981 cases.
+Unfortunately, most rape cases are not reported because women often do not know their legal rights and their families do not support them.
+Therefore most of the time trial doesn’t take place and no one is brought to justice.
+In addition to the legal challenge, victims face a prevailing chauvinistic view that rape is not a crime as the girl is going to have sex anyway.
+This includes the perspective that rape only means that the girl has sex earlier than she otherwise would have or that she isn’t happy about the conditions in which it occurred (Nepal Police).

 Sexually abused by school teacher

 “I am from a small village in the Eastern part of Nepal.
 I went to school every day and was very thankful for that.
 I really enjoyed studying.
 When I was 16 years old, my schoolteacher sexually abused me after school.
 After this happened to me, I told it to my family and friends in the village but nobody supported me.
 They said, it was my fault and the harassment would not stop.
 I felt so unwelcomed, so wounded.
 I decided to leave this difficult situation and save myself.
 I heard about The Women’s Foundation Nepal and when I ran away from home my only wish was to reach their office.
 When I finally arrived at the WFN district office in Jhapa, they helped me and sent me to Kathmandu.
 Today I live at their shelter in Kathmandu.
 I am still processing the emotional trauma of my past.
 But I feel safe today and part of a big family, which understands my needs and supports me every day.”

 Raped and married at the age of 14 years old